 So, in general, always choose a server that is close to you.
 Some VPN servers (like Surfshark) will automatically select the fastest server for you.

-In short, only consider using a server located somewhere else in the world when you absolutely need to, for example, to access content that isn’t available in your own country.
+In short, only consider using a server located somewhere else in the world when you absolutely need to, for example, access content that isn’t available in your own country.

 4. Many Users May Be Using the Same VPN Server